emberjs/website/source/blog/2018-12-03-ember-cli-guides.md

 1. There is brand-new content, like a tutorial to help you write your first addon
 2. The CLI Guides are now an Ember app, using the [Guidemaker](https://github.com/empress/guidemaker) addon
-3. The branding is consistent with the rest of the [emberjs.com](https://emberjs.com) site, thanks to use of [ember-styleguide]() components and stylesheets
+3. The branding is consistent with the rest of the [emberjs.com](https://emberjs.com) site, thanks to the use of [ember-styleguide]() components and stylesheets
 4. A _significant_ portion of the past content has been revised or rewritten.
 Outdated information is gone, and modern best practices are represented better

 ## Why was this project needed?